FarronF/limerick-council-meetings/meetings/2024/09/19-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Meeting of the Municipal District of Cappamore-Kilmallock - 18 July 2024.md

 **Read into minutes:** Correspondence from Ballyhoura Failte and Ballyhoura Heritage.

-See attached correspondence and agreed response from Elected Members.--- NOTICES OF MOTION
+See attached correspondence and agreed response from Elected Members.
+---
+NOTICES OF MOTION

 7. Notice of Motion submitted by Councillor Carey